Integration-Automation/AutoControlGUI/CONTRIBUTING.md

 >> * What did you do?
 >> * What did you expect to see?
 >> * What did you see instead?
->> * General questions should go to mail instead.
+>> * General questions should go to discord instead.

 ## How to suggest a feature
-> * pen an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.
+> * Pen an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 ## Code review process
 > * If all tests pass we will check code on every week Sa and Su day